 St. Paul’s is the third church to sit here on the corner of Court and Aurora streets.
 The first was a wooden Greek Revival-style building with a dome-topped steeple and housed the community’s first church bell.
 It was erected in 1820.
 By 1864 the congregation had outgrown the 44×58-foot sanctuary, and the wooden structure was torn down to make way for a much larger red brick church.
 This church also proved to be too small and was razed.
 The third church is the one we presently worship in.
 The cornerstone was erected in 1907 and the actual dedication took place in 1909.
 It still looks much like it was when it was first built, except that a tower once rose from the center of the nave.
 It was declared unsafe and the tower was removed in 1925.

-A BRIEF HISTORY OF METHODISM IN ITHACA
+A BRIEF HISTORY OF THE GENESIS OF ST. PAUL’S

 In 1790, a Mr. McDowell arrived in this area with his wife and two daughters.
 They erected their cabin, 12 x 14 feet, in Dewitt Park and this became the scene of the first Methodist Meeting.